astuder/dAISy/Firmware/readme.md

 	The upgrade should only take a few seconds.
 	If the firmware upgrade fails with an error, make sure you use the correct firmware file.
-	After a failed FW update, dAISy will usually start in bootloader mode after a power-cycle.
+	After a failed firmware update, dAISy will usually start in bootloader mode after a power-cycle.
 Retry this procedure starting at step 4.

 9. After successful upgrade, dAISy should be available again.